 To mitigate these risks, we've designed our trip with flexibility in mind.
 This is a particular challenge for Katie, who normally plans our trips down to the hour.
 We have only three major activities scheduled, and they're in the middle of our trip.
-This will give us the freedom to skip a day of flying if the weather isn't cooperating.
+This will give us the freedom to skip a day or two of flying if the weather isn't cooperating.

 Furthermore, Will is an instrument-rated pilot, and we will be filing and flying the trip under instrument flight rules.

 Finally, our plane is equipped with a non-hazard icing protection system (using TKS fluid).
 This is not a system that you can rely upon (legally, or practically), but if we end up in icing it will buy us some time to turn around and get out.